tejasonweb/VaccineSlotFinderPune/README.md

 # VaccineSlotFinderPune

-You need python and requests library to run the script
+You need python and requests python library to run the script

 You can install requests library using below command: